devizer/DockerLab/README.md

 This [stack.yml](container/stack.yml) is a compose/stack composition defenition

 ## report
-Below is a fragment of composition above:
+Below is a fragment of `docker-compose up` with stack defenition above:
 ```
  Ping ........... : nginx
  Status ......... : OK.
 0.02 msecs (at the 6th second)